 The bank will set a time limit for the overdraft to be fully repaid.
 The overdraft is paid back to the bank when money is put into your account.
 If you do not repay the overdraft in the agreed time, it can affect your credit history and make it harder to get loans or overdrafts in future.

 What if I can’t pay back an overdraft?

 Ask the bank for more time to pay back what you owe.
 The bank is likely to agree to a time extension if you have paid off your debts in the past.

-If you continue to experience difficulty in paying pack the overdraft and are getting further and further into debt, you can contact the Money Advice and Budgeting Service (MABS).
-MABS will work with you to establish how much money you can afford to pay back per month.
-It will then contact the bank directly on your behalf.
-MABS will arrange with the bank for you to pay back a certain amount every month until the overdraft decreases and the debt is cleared.
+If you still cannot pay back the overdraft and are getting further into debt, contact MABS (the Money Advice and Budgeting Service).
+MABS will help you work out how much money you can afford to pay back per month.
+It will then contact the bank for you.
+MABS will arrange with the bank that you will pay back a certain amount every month until the debt is cleared.
 MABS offers this service free of charge.

-Many banks charge a fee for setting up an overdraft and there is usually an annual fee (called a renewal fee) for an overdraft facility.
+Many banks charge a fee for setting up an overdraft and an annual fee (called a renewal fee) for continuing it.

 You pay interest on the amount you owe at any one time, not on the total overdraft limit available to you.
-The interest rate on overdrafts is usually a little higher than the rate charged on personal loans and can range from about 11% to about 15% depending on your bank.
+The interest rate on overdrafts is usually a little higher than the rate charged on personal loans and can range from about 11% to about 15%.
+The rate can change.

-If you go over your agreed overdraft limit surcharge interest can be charged.
+If you go over your agreed overdraft limit, you may have to pay surcharge interest.